 Take a car ride to another indoors place

-Being indoors doesn’t mean that you can’t go to another person’s house.
-If your dog has friends that they likes to play with in the park, you can go visit them in the winter (or invite them to your place).
+Being indoors doesn’t mean that you can’t go to another person’s house - unless it’s a quarantine, of course.
+In other cases, if your dog has friends that they like to play with in the park, you can go visit them or invite them to your place.
 This is great for socializing dogs and for letting them play together.

 Go to a local indoor pet center

-If not to another dog owner’s house, you can take your dog to a local indoor pet center.
+Again, not for quarantine.
+If it’s the weather keeping you indoors, you can take your dog to a local indoor pet center.
 Such places offer great exercises for dogs and are perfect for socialization as well.